lnguyenh/blendserv/README.md

 # Blendserv

 ## What is it?
-Blendserv is a simple webserver that runs on a Raspberry Pi, allowing to toggle a red flash siren
+Blendserv is a simple webserver that runs on a Raspberry Pi, allowing to toggle a red flash siren with a simple http request.
+Perfect for some extra fun when deploying production code at work for example.

 <img src="siren.jpg" width="50%"><img src="gpio.jpg" width="50%">